Melbourne University Rugby Football Club: Identity

 Nicknamed Uni or The Students, the club plays at HG Smith Oval (and surrounding fields) in Parkville.

 MURFC typically fields a strong contingent of local and international players, with Ireland, England, Wales, Scotland, France, New Zealand and the Pacific Islands strongly represented.

-The club's colours are black, blue and white with a strip featuring prominent blue/white hoops with black trim.
+The club's colours are black & blue.
+However in the park have utilized Black, blue and white with a strip featuring prominent blue/white hoops with black trim.

 Club song

 After a winning performance, MURFC men's teams typically perform the celebratory club song.

 Association with University of Melbourne

 The club maintains close ties with the university.
 Particularly during the off/pre-season, and for various strength & conditioning activities throughout the year, training sessions are often carried out on campus, making use of the University of Melbourne's extensive sporting facilities.

 Students of the university that play with MURFC are eligible to compete at the annual Australian University Games; the club serves as a major conduit for student athletes wishing to participate in the Games, and is typically responsible for the training and organisation of the rugby team(s) sent to represent the University of Melbourne.